 The Biophilic Cities Community – Sprawling land-use patterns are a worldwide threat to biodiversity.
 Cities must embrace compactness and density to minimize their considerable and growing spatial footprints.

 Vermont, A Community for a Half-Earth Future

 The Vermont Community for a Half-Earth Future began as an effort to protect the Winooski Watershed.
-Now, the Vermont Community is, in the words of Waitsfield resident and Community co-founder Curt Lindberg, “a network of interested citizens” who, after attending the 2018 Half-Earth Day at the American Museum of Natural History, sought ways to bring the idea of Half-Earth home to Vermont in a much broader ways.
+The Vermont Community is, in the words of Waitsfield resident Curt Lindberg of Vermont Alliance for Half-Earth, “a network of interested citizens” who, after attending the 2018 Half-Earth Day at the American Museum of Natural History, sought ways to bring the idea of Half-Earth home to Vermont in a much broader ways.